 Habitat: The Hepaticas of early spring can be found solitary or in large groups on Hepatica Hill in the Woodland Garden on the west path.
 Both plants grow from ascending to horizontal rhizomes.
 They do best in rich soils of upland woods that do not dry out until summer, but are moist until then and well drained, with sunlight in early spring followed by shade from an overhead tree canopy.
+Years of drought can wipe them out.
 The earliest known bloom date noted in the Garden was March 29th and the latest was April 27, 1944.

 Botanical Names: The name Hepatica is from the Greek hepar, for 'liver' referring to the shape of the leaves, where, according to the old Doctrine of Signatures, the plant would be good for treating liver aliments.
 Hence also, the old common name of Liverwort or Liverleaf.
 There is some difference in the scientific name for these plants depending on the reference source as these plants have been undergoing a continuing botanical reclassification.
 Minnesota authorities, both the U of M and the DNR have followed Flora of North America (Ref. #W7 where the basis for the recent changing of the plant genus to the Anemones is concisely explained) with the names listed above.
 USDA, which is usually an early adopter of new classifications currently lists the previous scientific names of Hepatica nobilis Schreb. var. acuta (Pursh) Steyerm for the Sharp-lobed and Hepatica nobilis Schreb. var. obtusa (Pursh) Steyerm for the Round-lobed.
 'Acuta' and acutiloba both refer to the pointed tip leaf shape.
 Under the new classification the old varieties are retired.

 The Buttercup family was formerly named "Crowfoot."
 Earlier species names going back to Eloise Butler's times were H. acutiloba for the Sharp-lobed and H. triloba for the Round-lobed.
 And there were several variations in between.
 As to the current genus, the origin of the genus Anemone is obscure but generally applied to what are called windflowers, and is thought by some to be from the Greek anemos, meaning 'wind'.
-But the studied opinion (see Stern, Ref.#37a, and Ref.#W7) is that consideration must also given to the god Adonis, who in the Greek myth was killed while hunting a boar and from his blood came a red windflower [Anemone coronaria] and the derivation is from an old Semitic word for Adonis.
+But the studied opinion (see Stern, Ref. #37a, and The Flora Ref. #W7) is that consideration must also given to the god Adonis, who in the Greek myth was killed while hunting a boar and from his blood came a red windflower [Anemone coronaria] and the derivation is from an old Semitic word for Adonis.

 The author names for the plant classification are as follows: The original descriptions were provided by ‘DC’ who was Augustin Pyramus de Candolle (1778-1841), Swiss botanist, who influenced Charles Darwin.
 He studied plants, began a systematic catalogue and has 2 genera named for him.
 Further work has been done by ‘G.Lawson’ who is George Lawson (1827-1895) Scottish-Canadian botanist, considered the Father of Canadian botany.
 He helped create Canada’s first botanical garden.
 ‘H.Hara’ refers to Hiroshi Hara (1911-1986) Japanese botanist who published a number of books and papers on the flora of the Eastern Himalaya and Japan.